swcarpentry-ja/carpentries-coc/policies/staff/professional-development-policy.md

 Requests must demonstrate how the activity for which funding is sought supports the:

-1. Current Strategic Plan for Data Carpentry;
+1. Current Strategic Plan for The Carpentries;
 2. Employee's Individual Professional Development:
    - Through improving performance in the employee’s current position; or
-   - Through improving the employee’s qualifications for career opportunities that may arise within Data Carpentry
+   - Through improving the employee’s qualifications for career opportunities that may arise within The Carpentries

 When applying for reimbursement for professional development materials or activities, staff should provide a short description and justification of the expenditure.
 For large expenses (>$200), staff should seek prior approval from the Finance subcommittee.